Guidelines for Working Dog Programs

 - Length of time in transit

-Transporters should be prepared to mitigate any potential disasters on route.
-This may mean including extra equipment or supplies, having medical kits on hand, and knowing alternative driving routes to the destination.
+Transporters should be prepared to mitigate any potential disasters en route.
+This may require including extra equipment and supplies, having medical kits on-hand, and knowing alternate driving routes.

 Use of Crates

-Crates utilized to house dogs during transport should be appropriately sized for that dog, so that the dog is able to turn around, stand or lie down in comfort.
+Crates utilized to house dogs during transport should be appropriately sized so the dog is able to turn around, stand, and lie down in comfort.
 The choice of using a wire or hard side crate will mostly depend on weather conditions.
 Wire crates are more appropriate for heat and hard side crates are more appropriate for cool conditions.

-Extreme heat may require the inclusion of fans, cooling boots or pads, and extra breaks to provide water and take the dog’s temperature to ensure the dog is not over-heating.
-Extreme cold might require covering crates with insulated covers, and providing extra blankets or heating pads.
+Extreme heat may require the inclusion of fans, cooling coats or pads, and extra breaks to provide water and monitor body temperature to ensure the dog is not overheating.
+Extreme cold might require covering crates with insulated covers and providing extra blankets or heating pads.
 Dogs should be monitored constantly during any extreme weather conditions to ensure they are safe and comfortable.

 Long transport trips will require water and toileting breaks.
 Dogs should take a break at least as often as the human members of the traveling party.
-Age is an important factor to considering in break frequency, with some dogs requiring breaks every three or four hours, while others may be able to sleep straight through a seven hour trip.
-It is therefore important to know the dog you’re transporting and understand his/her needs for breaks.
+Age is an important factor to considering in break frequency; some dogs require breaks every three or four hours while others may be able to sleep straight through a seven-hour trip.
+It is therefore important to know the dog you’re transporting and understand his/her needs.

-A dog’s job may also dictate what type of regular medical upkeep that dog requires.
-For instance, determining whether a dog should be on heartworm year-round will depend on where that dog tends to deploy for work.
-Each handler should consult with their veterinarian about appropriate and necessary vaccinations to ensure their dog is safe and healthy under a variety of circumstances.
+A dog’s job may also dictate what type of regular medical upkeep is required.
+For example, determining whether a dog should be on heartworm year-round will depend on where he/she tends to deploy for work.
+Each handler should consult with their veterinarian about recommended and necessary vaccinations to ensure their dog is safe and healthy under a variety of circumstances.
 All dogs should receive rabies vaccination regardless of location or job status.

-Working Dogs for Conservation tends to seek out multiple veterinarians across disciplines (e.g. wildlife veterinarians and veterinarians practicing allopathic, naturopathic, chiropractic and acupuncture disciplines ) and geographic locales, to consult based on where the dog will be going and what other species of animal he is likely to encounter.
-It is critical to understand prior to deployment what the handler must do to maintain a dog’s health, given whatever geographically specific parasites, diseases, or other health risks that he may encounter
+WD4C tends to seek out veterinarians across multiple disciplines (e.g. wildlife specialists and veterinarians practicing allopathy, naturopathy, chiropractic care, and acupuncture).
+Additionally, it is important to consult local veterinarians based on where the dog will be going and what other species of animal he/she is likely to encounter.
+Prior to deployment, it is critical to understand what the handler must do to maintain a dog’s health, given the geographically specific parasites, diseases, or other health risks he/she may encounter

 Placement for Dogs Who Cannot Complete Training

-A contingency plan for dogs who are unable to continue with training must be put in place and agreed upon by both parties – the shelter relinquishing the dog and the adopting trainer/organization – prior to the adoption taking place.
+A contingency plan for dogs who are unable to continue with training must be in place and agreed upon by both parties–the shelter providing the dog and the adopting trainer/organization–prior to the adoption.